How to Compress Videos for Smaller File Size Without Quality Loss

 How can I compress a video without losing quality?

-Use a modern codec like H.264 or H.265 with a high-quality setting (CRF 18–22 in x264/x265, or the "High Quality" preset in Mysoft).
+Use a modern codec like H.264 or H.265 with a high-quality setting (CRF 18–22 in x264/x265, or the "High Quality" preset in Linraw doVideo).
 The key is to reduce bitrate intelligently rather than aggressively.
-Tools like Mysoft use smart encoding algorithms to identify where quality can be safely reduced — such as static backgrounds or low-detail areas — and preserve quality where it matters most.
+Tools like Linraw doVideo use smart encoding algorithms to identify where quality can be safely reduced — such as static backgrounds or low-detail areas — and preserve quality where it matters most.
 Always preview the output before finalizing.

 What is the best format for smaller video size?